 - Rubberized feet

-- Caveat, not a con: you might find the slack angle of the wall ladder configuration to be awkward
+- A caveat, not a con: you might find the slack angle of the wall ladder configuration to be awkward

 Can a Ladder Be Both Sturdy and Flexible?